dhayavel2005/Q-SHIELD/README.md

 This repository contains the implementation, experimental scripts, datasets, and evaluation results of the **Q-SHIELD** framework, a hybrid post-quantum cybersecurity architecture designed to provide secure and efficient communication in the presence of classical and quantum adversaries.

+The following publicly available datasets were used in this work:

+UNSW-NB15
+CIC-IDS2017
+MAWI Traffic Archive

+Due to licensing and storage limitations, the datasets are not redistributed in this repository.
+Users may download them from their official sources and place them in the datasets/ directory before running the experiments.

 ---

 ## Abstract